 The TRP requirements specified in Clause 6 apply to handheld UE with TAS off and power back-off functions disabled.

 The TRP requirements defined in Clause 6.2 should be verified based on the detailed test parameters in

 Table 5.3-1.

+Note: The TRP minimum performance requirements specified in this specification are for global bands with full bandwidth specified by 3GPP.
+Potential adoption of tighter values by regional standardization bodies is not precluded.

 6.2 Minimum requirement